merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 ## Running the pangenomic workflow with external AND internal genomes

-We can use the files from the example above.
+We can use the files from the examples above.
 In your working directory you will find the following config file, `config-pangenomics-internal-external.json`:

 ```json
 {